Last updated July 2026

 Source: Insurance Information Institute, Facts + Statistics: Industry Overview

 The headline is growth.
 Losses and loss adjustment expenses incurred by property and casualty insurers rose from $451.0 billion in 2020 to $631.7 billion in 2024, an increase of roughly a quarter in four years.
-Part of that is catastrophe: 2024 set a record with 21 separate insured natural catastrophe events each costing more than a billion dollars.
-Part of it is severity, the cost of the average claim.
-Auto material damage claims now run 47% more severe than in 2020 and bodily injury claims 20% more severe.
-More dollars per claim and more catastrophe events each year mean more files, more documentation, and more pressure on the people who adjust them.
+Part of that is catastrophe: 2025 brought 23 separate insured natural catastrophe events each costing more than a billion dollars worldwide, with global insured losses near $129 billion and the United States accounting for about $100 billion of it.
+Part of it is severity, the cost and complexity of the average claim.
+Bodily injury now accounts for more than 26% of auto claims dollars, up from 20% in 2022, and there are 29 bodily injury claims for every 100 property damage claims, up from 24.
+More dollars per claim and a steady run of billion-dollar catastrophe events mean more files, more documentation, and more pressure on the people who adjust them.

 How Long a Claim Takes to Settle

 The most visible measure of claims performance, from a policyholder's point of view, is time.
 The J.D.
-Power claims satisfaction studies track cycle time, the days from a reported loss to a finished repair or a final payment, across both auto and property insurance, and the recent numbers are long.
+Power claims satisfaction studies track cycle time, the days from a reported loss to a finished repair or a final payment, across both auto and property insurance.
+The latest numbers improved from the prior year, but they remain long: about a month to finish a homeowners repair and roughly forty days to a final payment.

-Average homeowners claim cycle time from filing a claim to finished repairs, the longest in the study's history since 2008.
+Average homeowners claim cycle time from filing a claim to finished repairs, down 2.8 days from the prior year.

-Average homeowners cycle time from first notice of loss to final payment, also the longest on record.
+Average homeowners cycle time from first notice of loss to final payment, down 3.4 days from the prior year.

 The Claims Adjuster Workforce